onecrayon/Scriptomatic-sugar/README.markdown

 For AppleScripts run as FileActions you can access the URL of the project itself using the environment variable **EDITOR_PROJECT_PATH** using a snippet like this:

     on run argv
-        set projectPath to system attribute "ESPRESSO_PROJECT_PATH"
+        set projectPath to system attribute "EDITOR_PROJECT_PATH"
         -- Do your actual AppleScript actions here end run

 See the ExampleScripts.sugar for a working example.
+The following variables are currently available:

+* EDITOR_PROJECT_PATH: the path to your project root folder
+* EDITOR_SUGAR_PATH: the path to your custom sugar

 ## MIT License